mahanmaalekian/chip8-emulator/ReadMe.md

 ### Windows

-For Windows, use WSL and follow the steps above
+For Windows, I highly recommend you use WSL and follow the steps above

 ### MacOS